JesperBorrePedersen/Hamburgian_Culture_Climate_Analysis/README.md

 ## Citation

-Pedersen, Jesper B., Assmann, Jakob J., Normand, Signe, Karger, Dirk N. & Felix Riede (xxxx): _Distribution modelling reveals the changing niches of pioneering Late Pleistocene populations in northern Europe_.
+Pedersen, Jesper B., Assmann, Jakob J., Normand, Signe, Karger, Dirk N. & Felix Riede (xxxx): _Climate niche modelling reveals the fate of pioneering Late Pleistocene populations in northern Europe_.

 ## Acknowledgements
 (from the manuscript)

-Jesper B. Pedersen would like to thank the University of Aarhus for granting a PhD fellowship.

-Felix Riede’s contribution to this paper is part of CLIOARCH, an ERC Consolidator Grant project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 817564).
+JFR’s and JJA contribution to this paper is part of CLIOARCH, an ERC Consolidator Grant project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 817564).
+DNK acknowledges funding from: The WSL internal grant exCHELSA and ClimEx, BioDivERSa (projects 20BD21_184131, 20BD21_193907), as well as the Swiss Data Science Projects: SPEEDMIND, COMECO, the WSL internal grant ClimEx.
+JBP would like to thank the University of Aarhus for granting a PhD fellowship.

 ## Getting Started with the Code
 _Please note:_ This repository contains the code and the archaeological data required to replicate our analysis.
 However, the by-century temperature and preciptation rasters from the CHELSA Trace21k dataset are also needed.
 These data form the basis of the model fits and predictions. __The CHELSA Trace21k dataset is currenlty in review__ and not yet publicly available.
 We will update this section once the data has completed peer-review and has been released.